 Which processor?
 Most users will do just fine with an Intel Core i3 processor.
-It provides sufficient power for everyday computing, web browsing and more, and it won't falter when multitasking, although gaming will be limited to less demanding titles.
+It provides sufficient power for everyday computing, web browsing and more, and it won't falter when multitasking, although gaming will be limited to less-demanding titles.
 If you have the leeway and the need, budget laptops with Core i5 or i7 processors provide a performance boost along with notably better battery life and integrated graphics capabilities.

 How big a hard drive do I need?
 Though some Chromebooks eschew traditional hard drives altogether in favor of cloud-based storage, most cheap laptops have at least 320 GB hard drives, which will hold thousands of MP3s and photographs.
 However, if your laptop is going to be your primary computer, or if you anticipate storing large files such as videos, consider a choice with more capacity.

 3D gaming possible on a cheap laptop?
 Yes, but only with the most powerful

-then, you'll have to dial down settings on some games.
-Other budget-friendly models usually only include
+dial down settings on some games.
+Budget-friendly models usually only include

 integrated graphics solutions or lower-end discrete graphics cards, which lack

 the power to adequately handle demanding 3D games.
 If a satisfying high-end

-gaming experience is a must, see our report on more
+gaming experience is a must, see our report on more powerful

 What kind of connectivity options do I need?
 Even cheap laptops come with built-in wireless networking, which lets you connect to a Wi-Fi network without any additional hardware.
 If you plan to connect to the Internet with a dial-up modem, be aware that many laptops no longer include one.
 Ethernet connectors for broadband are standard, but verify that a laptop you're considering has one, especially when buying ultraportables.
-A few cheap models include a Bluetooth radio and many have an HDMI output for sending video to an HDTV.
-A few also have Intel WiDi technology, which allows you to stream video to a TV without a connecting cable, although an adapter for the TV is required (*Est. $80).
+A few cheap models include a Bluetooth radio, and many have an HDMI output for sending video to an HDTV.
+A few also have Intel WiDi technology, which allows you to stream video to a TV without a connecting cable, although an adapter for the TV is required (Est. $80).